-A clogged up toilet is one of the most common misfortunes to befall a fellow human being.
-However, sadly, their common place occurrence does not make it any less a nuisance.
-And it is always a very unpleasant surprise.
 Now, if you need help unclogging a toilet; that could mean one of two things- a) you don’t have your person (elder/younger sibling, parent, boyfriend/girlfriend) around, who usually does it for you, or b) none of your usual methods work.
-Well there can be a variety of reasons for a clogged toilet and here are a few options for you to consider.
-Hope it helps.
+Well, there can be a variety of reasons for a clogged toilet and here are a few options for you to consider.

-- Plumbing Snake- If the clog is being caused by a build up of waste material in the drain pipe, then a plumbing snake or Auger is one of the best bet to clean it up.
+- Plumbing Snake- If the clog is being caused by a build-up of waste material in the drain pipe, then a plumbing snake or auger is one of the best bets to unclog your drains.
 It is a coiled wire, which is very flexible.
 It reaches inside your toilet, ‘snaking’ its way through the twists and turns of the toilet.
 Once you feel the impediment of the waste, start twisting and turning the coil.
-It will make the accumulated mass to break apart into smaller, flushable pieces.
+It will make the accumulated mass break apart into smaller, flushable pieces.
 The coil can be used for other drains around the house as well.

 - DIY Drain cleanser- You can use the products available in your kitchen to brew a concoction that is certain to dissolve the majority of clogs from your drains.
-If the clog is being caused by organic waste, then this method will work 120%.
-You just need to heat up a considerable amount of water, say around half a galleon.
+If the clog is being caused by organic waste, then this method will work 100% of the time.
+You just need to heat up a considerable amount of water, say around half a gallon.
 It should be warm so that it can change the water temperature around the clog.
-Once you have warm water on hand, firstly pour one quantity of baking soda and vinegar which is twice the amount of that in the bowl.
+Once you have warm water on hand, pour one cup baking soda and two cups of vinegar into a bowl.
 The quantity can vary, but should be in this proportion.
-A cup of baking soda should be enough though.
-After that, pour the warm water in the bowl from a considerable height (around your waist) so that it has considerable force when it enters the bowl.
-Let the toilet remain undisturbed for at least 5-6 hours, you can d this overnight for best results.
-This is one of the most trusted methods to clear out organic clogs from any kind of drains around the house.
+After that, pour the warm water into the toilet bowl from a considerable height (around your waist) so that it has considerable force when it enters the bowl.
+Let the toilet remain undisturbed for at least 5-6 hours, you can do this overnight for best results.
+This is one of the most trusted methods to clear out organic clogs of any kind in drains around the house.

-- Store bought Enzymes- Enzymes also work on the same premise as the method above.
-They may just be a bit stronger and can be bought easily from any store.
-They breakdown the clog by a chemical process that is not damaging to the porcelain of the toilet and the environment late.
+- Store bought enzymes- Enzymes also work on the same premise as the method above.
+They may be a bit stronger and can be bought easily from any store.
+They breakdown the clog by a chemical process that is not damaging to the porcelain of the toilet and the environment.

 When you know for sure that your toilet is clogged, it is a bad idea to continue flushing repeatedly in the hope of getting rid of whatever is causing the blockage.
 The only end result would be overflowing of messy, smelly water all over your bathroom.
 When you notice a clog, turn off the flapper so there is no more water going in the bowl and start working on one of the methods above.
 Hope you don’t have to go through any more clogging nightmares in the near future.